madMAx43v3r/chia-plotter/README.md

 As a result this plotter is able to fully max out any storage device's bandwidth, simply by increasing the number of "cores", ie. threads.

-Sponsored by [Flexpool.io](https://www.flexpool.io/) - Check them out if you're looking for a secure and scalable Chia pool.

 ## Usage

-Join the Discord for support: https://discord.gg/maFmsyzQ
+Join the Discord for support: https://discord.gg/YJ4GSMMY

 ```
 For <poolkey> and <farmerkey> see output of `chia keys show`.